Wilfried Zaha had a point to prove when he stepped out at St James’ Park on February 25th, 2010.

 Growing up, Zaha was an unassuming, quiet boy who kept himself to himself until he took to a football field.
 He’d been part of Crystal Palace’s Academy from the age of eight, when a club scout scooped him from the hashed Sunday League pitches of Whitehorse Wanderers and set him on the path to global stardom.

-“He was very introverted,” recalls Academy Director Gary Issott, who’s known Zaha since the age of 12.
+“He was very introverted,” recalls Academy Director Gary Issott, who’s known Zaha for over 15 years.
 “He would come in, do his work and be no problem.”

 But for eight years as he grew from a child to a teenager, the youngster didn’t leap out as a star in the making.